NVIDIA/spark-rapids/integration_tests/README.md

 ### 1. Cover all supported data types
 Ensure that tests cover all data types supported by the added operation.
-An exhaustive list of data types supported in Spark is available [here](https://spark.apache.org/docs/latest/sql-ref-datatypes.html).
+An exhaustive list of data types supported in Apache Spark is available [here](https://spark.apache.org/docs/latest/sql-ref-datatypes.html).
 These include:
    * Numeric Types
      * `ByteType`
      * `ShortType`